 Caber Toss consists of throwing a log, and it has to take a turn before falling.
 The log measures a maximum of 7 meters and weighs about 80 kilos.
 This is usually the last test and is one of the most expected by visitors.

-It is a 10 kg metal ball with a handle of more than one meter in this case.
+In this case, it is a 10 kg metal ball with a handle of more than one meter.
 The participant has to throw the hammer as far as possible without moving their feet from the site.

 Weight throwing.
 This test involves throwing with one hand, a weight of about 20 kilos.
 The one who pushes it further wins.

 Weight throwing in height.
-It consists of throwing weight of about 20kg as high as possible.
-To do this, there are two poles with a crossbar that are going up to increase the difficulty.
+It consists of throwing a weight of about 20kg as high as possible.
+To do this, two poles with a crossbar going up to increase the difficulty.

 Traditional Scottish Dances

 Like the sword dance and the famous Highland Fling, traditional dance contests are where the dancers offer a spectacular demonstration of dexterity with their feet.

 Piper competitions.
 Pipes are the national instrument and are present in all activities.
 At the Highland Games, pipers open and close the games.
 In addition, they have their own competition, both solo and with the band.
 It’s fascinating.

 When are the Scottish Highlands Games held?

 Highland games start in May and end in September, but there are more events during June, July, and August.

 When we started the road trip through Scotland in 15 days at the end of August, we didn’t have many options, and we arranged our itinerary to coincide with somewhere that celebrated the games.

-On the official Highland Games website, you can see the calendar for months and choose the one you like or suit your plans in Scotland. http://www.shga.co.uk/events.php
+On the official Highland Games website, you can see the calendar for months and choose the one you like or that suit your plans in Scotland. http://www.shga.co.uk/events.php

 Definitely, one of your must-visits if you go to Scotland in these months.
 It’s a nice experience where you can stay in touch with its people and their traditions, have a beer, and chat for a while.